rutgers-db/SeRF/README.md

 - `N`: The top-N number of vector using for indexing, load all vectors if not specify.

-We hardcoded some parameters, you can change them in the code and recompile.
+We hardcoded some parameters for the ease of demonstration, you can change them in the code and recompile.

 ## Dataset